Keyboard layout: National variants

 The U.S. national standard keyboard has 104 keys, while the PC keyboards for most other countries have 105 keys.
 In an operating system configured for a non-English language, the keys are placed differently.
-For example, keyboards designed for typing in Spanish have some characters shifted, to make room for Ñ/ñ; similarly, those for French or Portuguese may have a special key for the character Ç/ç.
+For example, keyboards designed for typing in Spanish have some characters shifted to make room for Ñ/ñ; similarly, those for French or Portuguese may have a special key for the character Ç/ç.
 Keyboards designed for Japanese may have special keys to switch between Japanese and Latin scripts, and the character (yen and yuan sign) instead of (backslash – which itself additionally may be displayed as a ¥ or a ₩ in some renditions).
 Using the same keyboard for alternative languages leads to a conflict: the image on the key may not correspond to the character displayed on screen because of different keyboard mappings.
 In such cases, each new language may require an additional label on the key, because the national standard keyboard layouts may not share similar characters of different languages or even lay them out in different ways.

 The United States keyboard layout is used as the default in some Linux distributions.

 Most operating systems allow switching between functional keyboard layouts, using a key combination involving register keys that are not used for normal operations (e.g. Microsoft reserve or register control keys for sequential layout switching; those keys were inherited from old DOS keyboard drivers).
 There are keyboards with two parallel sets of characters labeled on the keys, representing alternate alphabets or scripts.
 It is also possible to add a second set of characters to a keyboard with keyboard stickers manufactured by third parties.

 Size variation

-Sections on a standard 104 keyboard.
-Percentages and relevant values of keys denote the presence of keys at common keyboard sizes.
+Sections on a full-size 104-key keyboard.
+Percentages and relevant values of keys show the presence of keys at common sizes.

-Modern keyboard models contain a set number of total keys according to their given standard, described as 104, 105, etc., and sold as "full-size" keyboards.
-This number is not always followed, and individual keys or whole sections are commonly skipped for the sake of compactness or user preference.
-Consequently, generic keyboard mappings may not be completely effective on unusual layouts.
+Most modern keyboards contain a standard number of total keys according to a specific form factor.
+This is often denoted by key count or grouped by an approximate percentage.
+Full-size or 100% keyboards are commonly described as 104 or 105-key, up to 108-key.
+Individual keys or entire sections are often skipped for compactness or by personal preference, such as TKL (Tenkeyless) or 80% which excludes the number pad, 75% keyboard which omits lesser used navigation or system keys, 60% keyboard which eliminates the function row and navigation keys, and 40% keyboard which removes the number row as well.
+Smaller keyboards are designed to increase portability or desk space, and reduce hand motions.
+They often map the missing function, symbol, or number keys to layers or other combinations, through customizable configuration.